 - Gender and Relationships

-First know that you are worthy of being loved, however, you must believe that with your entire heart and soul.
-Second, rushing the processes of love can be a disastrous situation.
-Don't be afraid to take the proper time getting to know a guy.
-As women, we often times start freaking out about our age as we get older, the fact that our siblings or friends are in relationships or getting married—and having babies—that we start to believe we should be on this exact same path.
+Here's the thing, the fact that our siblings or friends are in relationships or getting married—and having babies doesn't mean we are meant to be on their exact same path.
 Get out of your head.
 The only path you are meant to be on is your own.

-When it comes to having—and wanting—a successful relationship it can be easy for women to spew out all the things we think we need and exactly what works....but a man also has a big part to do with the success of a relationship.
+When it comes to having—and wanting—a successful relationship it can be easy for women to spew out all of the things we think we need and exactly what works, but a man also has a big part to do with the success of a relationship.

 Well ladies, I have asked various men who are either in successful relationships or marriages as to what has made their relationship successful and this is what they have said:

 Top 29 successful relationship hints from a male’s perspective: